open-cloud/xos/xos/configurations/frontend/README.md

 ## JS Styleguide

-This project is following (Google JavaScript Style Guide)[https://google.github.io/styleguide/javascriptguide.xml].
-To contribute please install (Eslint)[http://eslint.org/] in your editor and run `npm run eslint` before commit.
+This project is following [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml).
+To contribute please install [Eslint](http://eslint.org/) in your editor and run `npm run eslint` before commit.

 > _NOTE_
 > Many of the already present file were not Style compliant.
 Linting for them has been disabled as it was to time consuming fix all of them.
 If **you are going to work** on that files, please **start fixing style issues**, and then **remove the `/* eslint-disable */`** comment